ibericode/mailchimp-top-bar/readme.txt

 Have a look at the [Conditional Tags](https://codex.wordpress.org/Conditional_Tags) page for all accepted functions.

+= How to change the color of the toggle icon? =

+You can use the following CSS to change the appearance of the toggle icon.

+`
+#mailchimp-top-bar .mctb-close {
+	color: red;
+}
+`

 = I think I found a bug.
 What now? =

 Please report it on [GitHub issues](https://github.com/ibericode/mailchimp-top-bar/issues) if it's not in the list of known issues.